Parliamentary Internship for the Environment

 We recognize that there are unique challenges and contradictions posed by the context in which the PIE program operates.
 The Parliamentary system and institution of the federal government have a legacy of creating, permitting and perpetuating power disparities resulting in significant and enduring harm, both direct and indirect, to certain marginalized groups and to individuals within these communities.
 We recognize that many effects of past harms, such as the legacy of the residential school system on Indigenous peoples, continue to be felt today.

-• The Parliamentary Internship for the Environment is an intensive program!
+The Parliamentary Internship for the Environment is an intensive program!
 Along with working full-time (37.5 hrs/week), interns are expected to attend regularly scheduled leadership development programming, workshops, and events, which may take place on evenings and weekends.
-Interns can also expect to participate in fun social activities, field trips, group projects, and leadership opportunities.
-It’s a lot, but you will be supported by the Program Director, your office, and your fellow Interns to share experiences and insights with each other along the way.
-Following the program, interns can expect to remain in touch through our Alumni Network.
+Interns can also expect to participate in fun social activities, site visits, group projects, and leadership opportunities.
+Interns are also expected to be involved with community engagement programming.
+This commitment is often in addition to the 37.5 hours per week an intern is expected to fulfill throughout the year.
+We understand that this is a big commitment, but you will be supported by ELC staff, your office, and your fellow Interns to share experiences and insights with each other along the way.
+Following the program, interns can expect to remain in touch through the ELC Alumni Network.

 Most of the time in the internship is spent in the office of an MP or Senator.
 These offices tend to be small, meaning interns are able to take on a variety of tasks and projects.
 Most work involves research, writing, coordinating with stakeholders, and other administrative tasks.
 Interns can also expect learning opportunities and mentorship from their host offices.